Costa Chica of Guerrero: History

 Highway 200, built through the region in the early 1960s, stimulated commercial development in the area, as it opened up transportation connections with other areas.
 With ease of travel, new residents were attracted to the region.
 Population growth precipitated the need to subdivide areas into new municipalities.
 Marquelia was made a municipality in 2002 and Juchitán became one in 2004.

 The last major earthquake in the region occurred on 20 March 2012, and was 7.4 on the Richter scale.
 It was centered near Ometepec and was the strongest since the 1985 quake.
 It was preceded by at least 16 quakes of over 5.0 in the same spring.
 Municipalities in the region that suffered damage include Ometepec, Xochistlahuaca, Copala, Cruz Grande and Marquelia.
 Most of the serious damage from this quake occurred in the Costa Chica region, with over 900 homes made inhabitable.

 From the late 20th century to the present, crime has been a problem for the region.
 There has been a growing problem with drug trafficking, despite the increased presence of military and federal police.
 Most municipalities do not have the resources to police the very rural, mostly indigenous areas.
 Communities have developed various citizen patrols and justice systems, which mostly mete out community service as punishment.
 Most of these have been legally recognized by local authorities.

-Dengue and rotovirus are relatively common health problems in the region, as in the rest of the state.
+Dengue and rotavirus are relatively common health problems in the region, as in the rest of the state.